menchelab/hci-immune-synapse/README.md

 		docker build --rm -t hci-immune-synapse .

-* Put the required input data in the repository.
+* Put the required input data in the repository and create output folders (see section Data availability).

+		mkdir Tab Fig Rsc

 * Run the following each time you want to start a notebook server to run code from this repository:

 		docker run -p 9999:8888 -v `pwd`:/home/jovyan hci-immune-synapse